There’s an app for that...

-A quick glance at the iTunes Store or Android’s Play Store (not to mention Windows’ own Store) is testament to the sheer abundance of applications available at the touch of a button.
+A quick glance at the iTunes Store or Android’s Play Store (not to mention Windows’ own Store) is a testament to the sheer abundance of applications available at the touch of a button.
 App development has gone nuts!
-But where does one even start to begin with such choice?
+But where does one even start to begin with such a choice?

 Sadly, there isn’t an app to tell you which apps you should be using but that’s a business idea for another time.
 There is, however, this handy list of some of the best apps, which we use ourselves here at MO Agency, for you and your colleagues to use to increase overall productivity... how fortunate.

 Apart from being an Instant Messaging platform, Slack also supports file sharing (integrated with a range of other platforms like Drive and Dropbox).
-“Channels” are easy to setup and can be tailored for specific uses, they can be open for everybody or private for discussions around sensitive material.
+“Channels” are easy to set up and can be tailored for specific uses, they can be open for everybody or private for discussions around sensitive material.

-Slack really is the go to pick of any Productivity app list.
+Slack really is the go-to pick of any productivity app list.

 Coming in at a close second is Evernote (https://evernote.com/).
 Like Slack, Evernote is available across all OS platforms and features a real-time sync across all your devices.
 Some people use OneNote, while others use Google Keep but the real champ on the block is Evernote.

 Evernote is, essentially, a note-taking service.
 It allows a user to create, edit and upload notes.
 Additionally, pictures, videos and audio can be uploaded or added to existing notes.
 The reason it features on this list is because of its practicality.
 It doesn’t necessarily try be more than what it is while being great at what its core functionality is meant to achieve.
 That it can store images and audio or be shared with other parties for collaboration are all secondary features – very cool, but still secondary – which add to the user experience.